Department of Labor Logo United States Department of Labor

 Establishments

-For all imports and for exports to countries other than Canada, an establishment is defined by the establishment identifier number (EIN), an 11-digit number assigned by the Internal Revenue Service and recorded on the frame transactions for those shipments.
+For all imports and for exports to countries other than Canada, an establishment is defined by the establishment identifier number (EIN), an 11-digit number assigned by the Internal Revenue Service and recorded on the transactions for those shipments.
 In some instances, multiple establishments may be located at the same address.
 For Canada, export establishments are defined by the combination of the name and zip code of the exporter because data received from the Canadian Border Services Agency do not include U.S. EINs.
-A company may comprise one or many establishments.
+A company may consist of one or many establishments.

 Stratification